Amerika

 Some day, someone will tote up the totals spent on trying to scientifically manage and socially engineer humanity and realize that we spent our technological windfall entirely on trying to control each other.
 It will be a grim day the instant someone mentions what else we could have had for that pricetag.

-No greater amount within that excess will have been spent that the money designed to make us stop being “racist,” despite the known fact that humans seem to hate each other in groups on many levels — caste, race, class, ethnicity, religion, culture, region — and this has not changed since the dawn of time, nor is it illogical.
+No greater amount within that excess will have been spent than the money designed to make us stop being “racist,” despite the known fact that humans seem to hate each other in groups on many levels — caste, race, class, ethnicity, religion, culture, region — and this has not changed since the dawn of time, nor is it illogical.

 It turns out that we use stereotypes because they are accurate:

 Our evolutionary ancestors were often called to act fast, on partial information from a small sample, in novel or risky situations.
 Under those conditions, the ability to form a better-than-chance prediction is an advantage.
 Our brain constructs general categories from which it derives predictions about category-relevant specific, and novel, situations.
-That trick has served us well enough to be selected into our brains basic repertoire.
+That trick has served us well enough to be selected into our brain’s basic repertoire.
 Wherever humans live, so do stereotypes.

 If you want to know the risk from some category of humans, stereotypes work.
 They are not precise; you cannot say that a certain member of a certain group will behave in specific ways, but you can say that he or she is more likely to do so to the point that you best stay hidden in the woods rather than risk the confrontation.